-At the birth of a premature infant, parental leave shall be extended by as many days as the number of days the pregnancy was shorter than 260 days.
+- In the case of a premature baby, parental leave is extended by the number of days that the pregnancy was shorter than 260 days.

 An adoptive parent or a person to whom a child is placed for the purpose of adoption is entitled to parental leave in the same manner as other parents until the completion of the first grade of the primary school of the child in accordance with the regulations governing the primary school.
 This shall take place no later than 15 days after the placement of the child in the family for the purpose of adoption or after the adoption.